Statutory School Information

 At Exton & Greetham CE Primary School we believe that physical activity, a healthy diet and emotional wellbeing are the key to a happy and healthy lifestyle.
 We have therefore looked to allocate our Sports Premium Funding to support these aims and create opportunities for all of our children.

-Details of how this funding was spent and allocated in 2015-16 can be found on our 'useful information' page.
+Details of how this funding has been allocated and spent can be found on our 'useful information' page.